 By age 3, up to 85 percent of pet dogs and cats exhibit some signs of periodontal disease.
-As we discussed last month, untreated periodontal disease can spell big problems for a pet, including damage to the heart, kidneys, and other major organs, not to mention possible tooth loss and significant pain.
+Untreated periodontal disease can spell big problems for a pet, including damage to the heart, kidneys, and other major organs, not to mention possible tooth loss and significant pain.

 Anything a pet owner can do to reduce the amount of plaque and tartar buildup on their pets’ teeth will have a big impact on the overall health.
 Regular home pet dental care is key in keeping your pet’s pearly whites healthy.
 Good oral health can add years to a pet’s life, and can keep those years more comfortable.